dwsimkins/110-fall2018/README.md

 ### Notices of Accommodation
 If you have a notice of accommodation, I should have received a copy electronically.
 Please discuss this with me after class or during my office hours, so that I can make sure all of your accommodations are met.
 ### Social Networks
-I do not add current students to my facebook friends list, but I am happy to connect with you after graduation.
-Alternatively, I maintain a [LinkedIn account](https://www.linkedin.com/in/willoughbyaustin), and am happy to connect with students there in order to help them find job-related connections.
+I do not invite students to Facebook, but you may invite me if you wish.
+I encourage you to connect with me on LinkedIn.
 ### Policy on Incomplete Grades
 Incomplete grades will be given only in the most exceptional circumstances, and then only by prior arrangement with me.
 Note that I only give incompletes in the event of: 1) military deployment or 2) documented and verifiable family or personal illness/emergency.
 Being overcommitted, overwhelmed, and/or not having enough time to complete your coursework does not fall into either of those two categories.
 Please come see me ASAP if you’re having difficulty so we can find a solution together.
 ### Academic Dishonesty